Enlisted at London on the 18th of February 1854.

 Jane Creese, 1, daughter, born Cheltenham.

-The 1881 Census Returns show him as living at No. 1 Lansdown Terrace, Cheltenham, Gloucestershire, a Servant (Dom) aged 49, born at Cockington, Worcestershire, with his wife Caroline, aged 46, born at Newton Montgomery, and a daughter, Jane, 11.
+The 1881 Census shows him as as a Servant (Domestic), aged 49, born at Cockington, Worcestershire, living with his wife Caroline, 46, born at Newton Montgomery, and a daughter, Jane, 11.

 Death registered